Last updated on February 27, 2026

 Today I’m covering the myriad mechanic.
 This is one of those mechanics specifically created and designed for multiplayer formats.

-I’ll cover myriad’s rules, rank the best myriad cards, and go over how the mechanic shines with a Commander deck built around it.
+I’ll cover myriad’s rules, go over some notable cards with myriad, and explain how the mechanic shines with a Commander deck built around it.

 Ready?
 Set?
 Go!